IgniteUI/igniteui-docfx/en/components/transaction-how-to-use.md

 }
 ```

-We will also add representation of the current state of our list.
+We will also add a representation of the current state of our list.
 It will show how the data looks before the pending transactions are committed:

 ```html
 <div>